Hilarious Card Names in Yu-Gi-Oh

-Yes ladies and gentleman, you are in fact witnessing an angel prove his mad hoop skills.
+Yes, ladies and gentlemen, you are, in fact, witnessing an angel prove his mad hoop skills.
 But if basketball's not your thing, maybe you'll like "Cupid Volley" and "Cupid Serve" (also real cards) more.

 9. Dance Princess of the Ice Barrier/Dance Princess of the Nekroz

 See that girl, watch that scene, diggin' the dancing, uh, princess.
 Hey, it's especially funny when prominent archetypes like Ice Barrier and Nekroz get silly cards like these.
-And is it really coincidence that Ice Barrier's ATK is 1700 and Abba's song's character is 17 years old?
+And is it really a coincidence that Ice Barrier's ATK is 1700 and ABBA's song's character is 17 years old?
 Conspiracy theory!